Bratislava Hiking and Biking

 Perhaps the most popular cycling route follows the south (right) bank of the Danube towards Danubiana Meulensteen Art Museum on a Danube dam at Cunovo.
 The museum is about 15 km away from the city centre and there are numerous cafes and bars along the way.
 This route is also very popular among roller skaters as there is a road especially for them for a portion of the route.

 From Cunovo the cycling route continues to the Gabcikovo dam, which is about 70 km away from the city centre.
 More enthusiastic cyclists may continue following the cycling route all the way to the Hungarian border at Sturovo (160 km).

 There are also excellent cycling routes to Vienna (64 km) through a national park.
 From the south side of the New Bridge (Novy Most - with the UFO-shaped structure on top) follow the cycling path west towards the Austrian border.
 After the border post follow cycling path signs to Vienna.

 For mountain biking try the cycle paths of Small Carpathian Mountains.
-The Rohatka down-hill mountainbiking path with artificial obstacles opened in 2005 (see Rohatka site for more information including a map and photos).
+The Rohatka down-hill mountainbiking path with artificial obstacles opened in 2005.
 Excellent routes begin from the TV-tower.
 The Small Carpatian Wine Road is also highly popular among cyclists.

 Bike Bratislava offer bike and scooter rental.